 How much does Milos Grece Cost

-Milos Island Island not as expensive as other Greek islands like Santorini, or Mykonos.
+Milos Island Island is not as expensive as other Greek islands like Santorini, or Mykonos.
 Milos is famous for its natural landscape so you won’t be spending too much money on activities.

 General Greece Travel Tips

 Ferries: Pre-book your ferries so you don’t run the risk of selling out.
 I booked all of mine through Ferry Hopper and would recommend them!
-All of our ferries were on time and was a smooth process.
+All of our ferries were on time and were a smooth process.

 Language: Why not Learn some Greek before you go!
 Check out Rosetta Stone packages here.